JUN. 09, 2020

 A recent Nationwide Retirement Institute survey shows that uncertainty about the future is widespread.
 Moreover, this sense of uncertainty is compounded by a perceived lack of control in the current environment.
 Even if they do all the right things to manage their finances and investments, eight in ten Americans agree they can still be blindsided by outside events.

 This uncertainty and loss of control is accompanied by an increasing sense of financial pressure.
-Three quarters of Americans report experiencing some of form of financial pressure as a result of the COVID-19 pandemic with the top three concerns being unable to pay bills or meet their financial obligations (45%), losing their life’s savings (33%) and losing their employment (30%).
+Three quarters of Americans report experiencing some form of financial pressure as a result of the COVID-19 pandemic.
+The top three concerns were a fear of being unable to pay bills or meet their financial obligations (45%), losing their life’s savings (33%) or losing their employment (30%).

 Financial professional: “You are balancing multiple goals, all of which are important to you.”

 Sometimes we try to convey that we understand a client by carefully repeating their words back to them, however, the goal of empathic understanding is to carry forward the meaning of the client’s words.
 Notice how the financial professional was able to get at the heart of the client’s concerns and move the conversation forward to a solution.

 - Engage in ‘empathic affirmations’

 Client: “I just can’t believe that this is happening again.
 I took a serious hit in 2008 when the market crashed.
 I had planned to cover my son’s college tuition costs upfront and ended up having to take loans to pay the tuition.”

 Financial professional: “It’s tough when you have to make those sorts of adjustments, especially when you were so careful about planning.”

 The goal here is to move beyond the facts of the case, to how those facts were experienced by the client.
 This communicates to your client that you not only understand the facts but how it felt to live them.

 Client: “One of my neighbors recently lost her mom.
 It didn’t seem like there was any real plan in place for the end.”